JDJoffe/JDJoffe.github.io/aboutme.md

 ### Epilogue
 I hope to become a valued member of a team, working with others of different skills and backgrounds. <br>
 I'm always happy to learn more.
-Reach out to me through my [Linkedin]([https://www.linkedin.com/in/joshua-joffe-28350a186/])
+Reach out to me through my links in the footer below.